The Virginia trial court system consists of Circuit Courts, General District Courts, and Juvenile and Domestic Relations District Courts.

-Virginia Juvenile and Domestic Relations District CourtsJuvenile and Domestic Relations District Courts have jurisdiction over most domestic relations and juvenile cases, including some criminal cases.
+Virginia Juvenile and Domestic Relations District CourtsJuvenile and Domestic Relations District Courts have jurisdiction over most domestic relations cases (except for divorce), juvenile cases, and some criminal cases.

 Cases heard by Juvenile and Domestic Relations District Courts include child custody, child visitation child support, parentage, child abuse and neglect, adoption, termination of parental rights, certain juvenile offenses, mental health cases involving minors, judicial consent to medical procedures for a child, emancipation and orders of protection.

 Juvenile and Domestic Relations District Courts may handle certain criminal offenses involving family members or harm to a child.

 Virginia Drug Treatment CourtsSome courts may have Drug Treatment Court divisions for certain types of cases.